xcat2/xcat-inventory/xcat-inventory/README.md

 * Six: a Python 2 and 3 compatibility library

 In most cases, these packages will be installed during `xcat-inventory` installation.

-If you are prompted that some of them cannot be found during `xcat-inventory` installation, you can download the package from #dep-url# and install it manually
+If you are prompted that some of them cannot be found during `xcat-inventory` installation, you can download the package from #dep-url# and install it manually.

 If you are prompted `No module named xxx` when you run `xcat-inventory`, you can install the missing package with one of the following way:

 * install the corresponding rpm/deb package